6 All-Inclusive Kid Friendly Resorts in Florida

 Your first instinct will be to hold your breath when you enter the marbled main lobby, crossing over custom carpets more expensive than the minivan we arrived in.
 The anxiety, however, will vanish once the bellman asks whether the kids wanted a ride up on the luggage cart.
 (Yes!)

 Rather than feeling uptight about the fancy-schmancy accommodations, you’ll feel like guests at grandmother’s house, where spilled milk was forgiven with the wave of a hand and losing our room key three times never ceased to be amusing.

 The Breakers has oodles of activities for kids.
 Play croquet, snorkel and swim in one of the five oceanfront pools, hunt for shells and take an afternoon bike ride.

-The Marriott Marco Island is touted as the ultimate escape for families.
+The Marco Island Marriott Resort on Marco Island is touted as the ultimate escape for families.
 The resort pool has a waterfall and slide, and there are tennis clinics, sand dollar painting, ceramics and sailing – just the kind of activities that the kids enjoy.

 If the man of the house is a golfer, he may be partial to choosing this resort as the family getaway for one particular reason – golf at The Rookery at Marco Island.

 With its beachside location, the resort is also one of the best places to play in the sand and surf, and there are all kinds of outdoor activities designed to keep families entertained.
 Simple as it seems, the sandcastle building contest was a highlight of the girls’ trip, along with the Sailing and Shelling tour.
 Opting for the morning excursion, when the sun wasn’t quite as intense, we spotted a number of dolphins on the ride and came home with some of the largest shells we had seen outside of a souvenir shop.